harrymkt/hguinav/demo/content/_index.md

 title = "Home"
 +++
 # The %title% of UI Navigation
-A theme designed for accessibility rather than visual.
+A theme designed for accessibility over visual.

-All possible code formats and shortcodes are provided as an example in English at [Example page]({{% relref "/example.md" %}} "Example code formats and shortcodes in English!").
+All possible code formats and shortcodes are provided as an example in English at [Example page]({{% ref "/example.md" %}} "Example code formats and shortcodes in English!").